No Truck Song

 "No Truck Song" is a song co-written and recorded by Canadian country artist Tim Hicks.
 The track was co-written by Bruce Wallace and Jeff Coplan who produced the track.
 The track is the lead single off Hicks' EP Wreck This.

 Background

 Hicks said: "On every album I usually add one or two songs that are a little tongue-in-cheek, designed to give fans (and me!) a chuckle, but we’ve never released one as a single before.
 We smiled and laughed a lot while we wrote it, so I hope fans hear that, and it makes them do the same".

 Commercial performance

-"No Truck Song" was certified Gold by Music Canada on October 7, 2020, with over 40,000 sales.
+"No Truck Song" was certified Gold by Music Canada on October 7, 2020, with over 40,000 sales, and later achieved a Platinum certification in 2023.
 It reached a peak of #1 on the Billboard Canada Country chart dated July 4, 2020, marking Hicks' second chart-topper.
 It also reached a peak of #71 on the Canadian Hot 100, and #40 on the Australian TMN Country Hot 50.